crtcards1/demo_class/Lab Guide.md

 ### **Step 1 - Prepare for Triage**

-**Story:** The packet capture is too large, and it keeps crashing wireshark.
+**Story:** The packet capture is too large, and it keeps crashing Wireshark.
 So, we need to do some analysis with the command line version of Wireshark, known as `tshark`.

 Our first goal is to spot odd patterns in traffic that might point to the Dark Kittens infrastructure.
 Let's begin by navigating to `/home/ubuntu/lab` with the command:
 ```bash